dasiths/Hyperledger-Fabric-on-Azure-Kubernetes-Cluster/Readme.md

-# Hyper Ledger Fabric (HLF) 2.x on Azure Kubernetes Service (AKS)
+# Hyperledger Fabric (HLF) 2.x on Azure Kubernetes Service (AKS)

-Note: This pipeline is based on documentation in: https://github.com/krypc-code/Hyperledger-Fabric-on-Azure-Kubernetes-Cluster
+Forked from:
+> Hyperledger fabric developer network on few clicks.
+This offer is meant to provide Hyperledger Fabric as a Service using ARM Templates to spin off resources inside an AKS cluster. https://github.com/krypc-code/Hyperledger-Fabric-on-Azure-Kubernetes-Cluster

-This is an example how the same but done via an Azure DevOps Pipeline.
+This is an example how the same can be done in an automated way via an Azure DevOps Pipeline.
+The idea is to have two pipelines.
+One for deploying the infrastructure (Orderer, Peer and Consortium/Channel operation) and one for deploying the chaincode.
+We have a reusable template `HLF_complete_template.yaml` and a script `deployChaincode.sh` to facilitate this.

+We have an example using a single chaincode but you can easily extend this to support many chaincodes as all the required logic is reusable components.

 ## Variables Required For Pipeline